Gabriella439/post-rfc/sotu.md

 Where Haskell shines in usability is the runtime support for the following three features:

-* lightweight threads enhanced (which differentiate Haskell from the JVM)
 * software transactional memory (which differentiate Haskell from Go)
-* garbage collection (which differentiate Haskell from Rust)
+* lightweight threads and garbage collection (which differentiate Haskell from Rust)

-Many languages support two of the above three features, but Haskell is the only one that I know of that supports all three.
+The closest other languages in terms of server-related runtime features are Java and Scala, which provide lightweight threads (through Quasar), a high-performance garbage collector and software transactional memory (through Scala STM, which Java can also use).

 If you have never tried out Haskell's software transactional memory you should really, really, really give it a try, since it eliminates a large number of